 It is fairly easy to get infected.
-That is why it is imperative to practice good sexual habits using condoms, which are highly effective in preventing HIV and reducing the risk of other sexually transmitted diseases.
+That is why it is imperative to practice good sexual habits using condoms, which are highly effective in helping to prevent HIV and reducing the risk of other sexually transmitted diseases.

 Sexual transmitted diseases are very common and symptoms can lie dormant for many years.
 According to the Centers for Disease Control and Prevention (CDC), chlamydia is the most widespread treatable STD, but half of all men in the U.S. with chlamydia have no recognizable symptoms; 10% of men with gonorrhea show no visible signs of symptoms either.
 This makes it easier for men to be untruthful and obscure about their STD status.

-There are tons of possibilities on why men lie or hide their true STD status.
-What follows is a list of top 10 reasons.
+There are tons of possibilities on why men lie or hide their true STD status, we’ve compiled the top 10 reasons:

 1. Fear of Rejection

 Sex is one of the most powerful ways that men seek pleasure, connection, and acceptance.
 Revealing an STD is a threat to all of that.
 Men are afraid of rejection.
 The desperate urgency to feel desirable and a part of something is inevitable.
 This impulsive behavior cripples their better judgment, which causes them to behave irrationally.
 A man’s human nature is quite complicated.